-Methods Type of birth control What is It?
-How it works Effectiveness Consider this Primary Oral Contraceptives (The Pill) Birth control pills taken daily.
-Uses female hormones to prevent pregnancy. >99% effective Side effects may include irregular bleeding, breast tenderness, nausea, weight gain and mood changes.
-There are rare but serious health risks for women 35 years+ who smoke.
-The progestogenonly mini-pills are not a suitable method of contraception during Clarus therapy.
-Primary Contraceptive Patch A small, square beige patch that sticks to a woman's skin.
-Uses female hormones to prevent pregnancy (similar to The Pill). >99% effective Side effects may include breast tenderness, headache, irregular bleeding and spotting, and skin reactions where the patch is applied.
-May be less effective for women with a body mass greater than 190 lbs (90 kg).

-Methods Type of birth control What is It?
-How it works Effectiveness Consider this Primary Vaginal Ring A soft, flexible, clear plastic ring inserted into the vagina.
-Uses female hormones to prevent pregnancy (similar to The Pill). >98% effective Side effects may include irregular bleeding, headaches, vaginal irritation, discomfort or discharge, nausea, and breast tenderness.
-Breakthrough bleeding (bleeding between periods) occurs in about 5% of women.
-Women who cannot take the birth control pill for medical reasons cannot use the ring either.
-Primary Intra-Uterine Device (IUD) A small, T-shaped device with a copper wire inserted into the uterus.
+Type of birth control What is It?
+How it works Effectiveness Consider this Oral Contraceptives (The Pill) Birth control pills taken daily.
+Uses female hormones to prevent pregnancy. >99% effective Side effects may include irregular bleeding, headaches, vaginal irritation, discomfort or discharge, nausea, and breast tenderness Rare but serious health risks for women 35+ who smoke The progestogen-only mini-pill is not a suitable method of contraception during Clarus treatment Contraceptive Patch A small, square beige patch that sticks to a woman's skin.
+Uses female hormones to prevent pregnancy (similar to The Pill). >99% effective Side effects may include breast tenderness, headache, irregular bleeding and spotting, and skin reactions where the patch is applied Vaginal Ring A soft, flexible, clear plastic ring inserted into the vagina.
+Uses female hormones to prevent pregnancy (similar to The Pill). >98% effective Side effects may include irregular bleeding, headaches, vaginal irritation, discomfort or discharge, nausea, and breast tenderness Breakthrough bleeding (bleeding between periods) occurs in about 5% of women Women who cannot take the birth control pill for medical reasons cannot use the ring either

+Intra-Uterine Device (IUD) A small, T-shaped device with a copper wire inserted into the uterus.
 The copper wire changes the chemistry in the uterus and destroys sperm.
-98-99% effective Provides up to 5 years of contraception Side effects may include increased cramps, spotting, depression, acne, headache, breast tenderness.
-Barrier Diaphragm A saucer-shaped disk with a flexible spring rim that covers the cervix.
+98-99% effective Provides up to 5 years of contraception Side effects may include increased cramps, spotting, depression, acne, headache, breast tenderness Diaphragm A saucer-shaped disk with a flexible spring rim that covers the cervix.
 Prevents sperm from entering the uterus.
-80-94% effective with spermicide.
-Must be kept in place for six hours after intercourse.
-It is reusable for several years with proper maintenance and storage.
-Must be fitted by a doctor or a healthcare professional since they come in different sizes.
-Diaphragms should not be left in longer than 24 hours after insertion.
-Barrier Cervical Cap A deep latex cap that fits inside the vagina against the cervix.
+80-94% effective with spermicide Lasts for several years Must be fitted by a doctor or a health worker since they come in different sizes Cervical Cap A deep latex cap that fits inside the vagina against the cervix.
 Prevents sperm from entering the uterus.
-80-91% effective with spermicide Must be used with spermicide, and must be kept in place for six hours after sexual intercourse.
-Barrier Contraceptive Sponge A soft, round piece of foam, with low concentrations of spermicide.
+80-91% effective with spermicide Must be used with spermicide, and must be kept in place for six hours after sexual intercourse Contraceptive Sponge A soft, round piece of foam, with low concentrations of spermicide.
 Prevents sperm from entering the uterus.
 Spermicides kills sperm.
-The Today sponge has a perfect use failure rate of 9-20% and a typical failure rate of 12-24%.
-One sponge can be used for up to 12 hours of sexual intercourse.
-Most effective when used with a condom.
-Don't use if allergic to spermicide.
-Must be kept for at least six hours after intercourse.

-Methods Type of birth control What is It?
-How it works Effectiveness Consider this Barrier Condoms Male condom - thin sheath that rolls down over the penis.
+75-90% effective One sponge can be used for up to 12 hours of sexual intercourse Most effective when used with a condom Don't use if allergic to spermicide Condoms Male condom - thin sheath that rolls down over the penis.
 Female condom - thin sheath inserted into the vagina.
 Prevents sperm from entering the vagina.
-The estimated probability of failure with perfect use of male condoms is 2%, whereas typical-use failure rates are approximately 18%.
-The 12 month pregnancy rate for perfect (correct and consistent) use of the female condom is 5%, while the typical-use failure rate is 21%.
-Can break or slip off.
-Male condom is recommended to be used with other contraceptives.
-Barrier Spermicide A cream (only for use with diaphragms), gel, foam, film or suppository, inserted into the vagina and used in combination with other methods of birth control.
+Male condom is 86-97% effective Female condom is 79-85% effective Male condom is most effective when used with another contraceptive Both help prevent sexually transmitted diseases Can break or slip off Male condom is recommended to be used with other contraceptives Spermicide A cream (only for use with diaphragms), gel, foam, film or suppository, inserted into the vagina and used in combination with other methods of birth control.
 Applied to the vagina to kill sperm.
-Effective only when used in combination with a condom, cervical cap, or diaphragm.
-Vaginal spermicides are among the least effective of all modern family planning methods.
-Failure rate in the first year of use is 18% with perfect use and 28% with typical use.
-Do not use spermicides alone.
+Effective only when used in combination with a condom, cervical cap, or diaphragm Do not use spermicides alone

-Adapted from the Society of Obstetricians and Gynaecologists of Canada, Clinical Practice Guidelines: Canadian Contraception Consensus, 2015.
+Adapted from the Society of Obstetricians and Gynaecologist of Canada, Clinical Practice Guidelines: Canadian Contraception Consensus, 2004.